gagewrye/ProceduralBoxSim/README.md

 1. Generate walls after building the room and hallway floors.
 This would give the hallways and entrance to the rooms too, getting two birds stoned at once.
 Remove the _build_hallways() method from Room Class and place it outside as a separate callable method.
 2. Check if the center of every room is inside another room and delete that room.
 We could probably do this in addition to #1

 - The hallways usually work, but they get confused by the nested rooms.
 Hallway wall building function needs to be made too.

 - Find a way to integrate into BoxNav

+- Figure out how to turn the floor and tile objects into unreal engine assets

 ## Overview:
 1. Define the size of the 2d plane